sbt/sbt-aspectj/README.md

 Sample projects
 ---------------

-There are runnable sample projects included under [sample].
+There are [runnable sample projects][samples] included as sbt scripted tests.

 Example settings